sagarika1101/cs7641_machine_learning/README.md

 # cs7641_machine_learning
-My code for the Machine Learning course at Georgia Tech
+My code for the Machine Learning course assignments at Georgia Tech, Fall 2020